JJMcM/bookish-chainsaw/docs/ONBOARDING.md

    * Provides a bespoke mock DOM implementation so renderers can be exercised without external libraries.
    * Includes optional headless-browser coverage (Puppeteer + axe-core) to verify keyboard flows and accessibility rules against the real HTML shell.
+Drop a portable Chromium build on the workstation and reference it via `PUPPETEER_EXECUTABLE_PATH` to enable the additional checks offline.

 The renderers operate on plain DOM APIs rather than a framework so it is easy to follow what happens.
 When a department is selected, the code clears existing child nodes in each